eve-spyglass/spyglass/README.md

  - A pilot may be KOS-checked right from in-game chat channels.
  - Quick batch KOS-checking of the Local system when foregrounding Provi I.
  - Monitored intel chat channels are merged to one chat stream.
 You can add or remove channels via a menu option.
+ - These chat channels can be rescanned on startup to allow for existing intel to be displayed
  - An interactive map of Providence / Catch is provided.
 Systems on the map display real-time intel data as reported through intel channels.
  - Systems on the map display different color backgrounds as their alarms age, with text indicating how long ago the specific system was reported.
 Background color becomes red when a system is reported and lightens (red->orange->yellow->white) in the following intervals: 4min, 10min, 15min, and 25min.
  - Systems reported clear display on the map with a green background for 10 minutes.